Wesxdz/kahlo-yawn/_posts/tofu.md

 *0012* - Tell Me What I Will Do For You ASI

-*0013* - Open Source Antimatter Bomb
+*0013* - Open Source Amature Antimatter Bomb (TOFU)

-*0014* - Autonomous Sensory Meridian Response My Central Nervous System
+*0014* - Autonomous Sensory Meridian Response My Central Nervous System (TOFU)

 **(7/28/24) - All I See Is The Rent Is Way Too Fucking High For Our Civilization To Do Neuroscience Research On How To Upload Dungeoness Crabs Into Computers**

 *0015* - Platonic Dreamframe Rent Reduction Collaborator

-*0016* - Wholesome Fantasy, Be My Dungeon Inventor (TOFU)
+*0016* - I'm Bored Of Wholesome Fantasy, Blindfold Me And Be My Dungeoness Inventor (TOFU)

 You're on the bottom now.
 That's it, that's all the emojis in the TCP Babymaker.